 The following school year, James was named PARADE magazine's High School Boys Basketball Player of the Year and Gatorade Player of the Year.
 Sportswriters were comparing him to such legendary basketball stars as Michael Jordan.
 Following the end of his junior year, James was such a strong player that he contemplated going pro.

 Deciding to finish his education, James had a tremendous senior year on the court.
 He averaged 31.6 points per game, helping his team clinch their third state title.
 The team also earned the top national ranking that year.
 Overall, James scored 2,657 points, 892 rebounds and 523 assists during his four years at St. Vincent-St. Mary High School.
 He would soon emerge as one of the National Basketball Association's leading players.

 Career with Cleveland Cavaliers

-During the 2003-04 season, James made history, becoming the first member of the Cavalier franchise to win the NBA Rookie of the Year Award.
-He also became the youngest NBA player (at only 20 years old) to receive this honor.
+During the 2003-04 season, James made history when he became the first member of the Cavalier franchise to win the NBA Rookie of the Year Award.
+He also became the youngest player—at only 20 years old—to receive this honor.
 Additionally, James, averaging 20 points per game at this time, became one of only three rookies to accomplish this feat, putting him in the same company as Michael Jordan and Oscar Robertson.

 During the summer of 2004, James made his Olympic debut at the Summer Games in Athens, Greece, as part of the U.S. Olympic basketball Team.
 He and his teammates won bronze medals after defeating Lithuania.
 Argentina took home the gold after beating Italy in the finals.